dewhisna/gendasm/README.md

 History:
 --------

 The first version of m6809dis was written in 1992 in Borland Pascal in Windows and targeted the 6809.
-That version was reworked for the 6811 in 1996 to create m6811dis, but still in Borland Pascal 7.0, with minor updates through 1999.
-In May 2002, m6811dis was rewritten to C++ using MSVC++ 5.0, but still in Windows (the original m6809dis got abandoned).
+That version was reworked for the 6811 in April 1996 to create m6811dis, but still in Borland Pascal 7.0, with minor updates to v1.2 through June 1999.
+In July 1999 through January 2000, m6811dis was rewritten to C++ using MSVC++ 5.0, but still in Windows (the original m6809dis got abandoned, but the 6809 processor is close enough to the 6811 that it wouldn't be too difficult to revive).

-The Fuzzy Function Analyzer was first invented in mid-2002, following the m6811dis port to C++, and was proven functional for several projects in February 2003.
+The Fuzzy Function Analyzer was first invented in May 2002, following the m6811dis port to C++, and was proven functional for several code-recovery projects in February 2003.
 In June 2014, I decided to finally open-source m6811dis and created [the first public version](https://github.com/dewhisna/m6811dis), after cleaning it up a bit, and making it work for Linux, but without the Fuzzy Function Analyzer (apart from legacy source code fragments) due to lack of time.

-I had always intended m6811dis to get morphed into a generic-disassembly platform.
-In June 2021, I found that I needed a Disassembler and Fuzzy-Function Analyzer for the AVR series micros.
+I had always intended m6811dis to get morphed into a more generic-disassembly platform, but never got around to it.
+Then, in June 2021, I found that I needed a Disassembler and Fuzzy-Function Analyzer for the AVR series micros.
 So, I reworked the code again to modernize it to C++20 and bring the Fuzzy-Function Analyzer back from the dead.
-I added AVR support.
-Fixed numerous bugs.
-Made things more generic in the support of big-endian vs. little-endian, Harvard vs Von Neumann architecture, RISC vs CISC, byte-opcodes vs word-opcodes, etc.  And thus [gendasm](https://github.com/dewhisna/gendasm) was born.
+I added AVR support, fixed numerous bugs, made things more generic in the support of big-endian vs. little-endian, Harvard vs Von Neumann architecture, RISC vs CISC, byte-opcodes vs word-opcodes, etc.  And thus [gendasm](https://github.com/dewhisna/gendasm) was born.

 License